fotoente/Misskey-Bot-CeilingFox/README.md

 To run you must provide a API token.
 In Misskey you can get one from "Settings"->"API"->"Generate Token" (Never let anyone know that token or they can post for your bot)

+Edit `example-bot.cfg` to add your Information and rename it to `bot.cfg`

+# Important
-Important: Works on my machine!
+Works on my machine!